 - Moderate strength

-- Who should use this: Those that have used a lower concentration retinol, beginners with oily skin
+- Who should use this: Those that have used a lower concentrations of retinol, beginners with oily skin

 - Potentially very irritating